sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 }
 ```

 If the user did click on a word, we can find out which word by looking at the `textContent` property of the event target.
 After line 3 below, the variable `tag` will hold the word on which the user clicked.
-So, for example, if a user clicks on "javascript," then the tag variable will have the value `"javascript"`.
+So, for example, if a user clicks on the word "javascript," then the tag variable will have the value `"javascript"`.

 ``` {.javascript .numberLines}
 var clicked = function(ev) {